geneichinose/Practical_Application_Assignment_11.1/README.md

 5. Deployment

-    A. Direct application: Comparison of the model to kbb.com with two example cars
+    A. Direct application: Comparison of the regression model to kbb.com for two example cars

     B. Key findings